Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents: Introduction

-\hhr{In real-world practices, fact-checking organizations commonly adopt a \textbf{debate-driven claim verification} methodology to address errors in individual assessments.
-For example, \citet{factcheck_ecology} describes how PolitiFact, a Pulitzer Prize-winning fact-checking organization, employs ``star chamber'' sessions, i.e., debates among fact-checkers, for claim verification.
-In such sessions, a panel of fact-checkers critically evaluates each other’s veracity assessments to identify potential flaws in the evidence analysis, e.g., the oversight of the latest urbanization statistics in the above example.
-This adversarial process compels fact-checkers to address identified weaknesses, re-analyze evidences, and strengthen assessments through iterative refinement.\footnote{\hhr{For more specific examples of these real-world claim verification debates, see pages 204–208 of \cite{factcheck_ecology}.}}~Such a debate-driven claim verification methodology enhances the depth and rigor of evidence analysis, fostering holistic claim evaluation.}
+To mitigate errors in individual claim verifications, professional fact-checking agencies in real-world practice commonly adopt a \textbf{debate-driven claim verification} methodology.
+For instance, \citet{factcheck_ecology} describes how PolitiFact, a Pulitzer Prize-winning fact-checking agency, employs ``\emph{star chamber}'' sessions, i.e., debates among fact-checkers, to verify claims.\footnote{Please see examples of real-world claim verification debates in \cite{factcheck_ecology}, pp.~204–208.} In these sessions, a panel of fact-checkers critically reviews each other's veracity assessments to identify potential flaws in evidence analysis, e.g., the oversight of the latest urbanization statistics in the above example. \emph{Such an adversarial verification process compels the fact-checkers to iteratively refine their assessments, thereby enhancing the depth and rigour of evidence analysis and fostering holistic claim evaluation} \cite{factcheck_ecology}.

-Inspired by the above, we propose \textbf{DebateCV}, the first claim verification framework that adopts such a debate-driven methodology using multiple LLM agents.
-The framework involves two agents, referred to as the \textit{Debaters}, taking opposing stances: one supporting and the other refuting the claim.
-They are instructed to challenge each other's positions and defend their own using the collected evidences across several rounds.
-In each round, a third agent, the \textit{Moderator}, evaluates the arguments put forth by the Debaters, summarizes the current round of debate, and determines whether further debate is required.
-If not, the Moderator issues a final verdict and generates justifications. \hhr{By structuring the claim verification as an adversarial ``star chamber'' among LLM agents, our framework analyzes evidence from opposing perspectives, ultimately reaching a well-supported verdict.}
+Inspired by these real-world debate-driven practices, this work introduces \textbf{DebateCV}, \emph{the first debate-driven claim verification framework based on multiple LLM agents}.\footnote{The initial version of this work was completed in February 2025 \cite{he2025debating}.} Specifically, DebateCV employs two role-playing \textit{Debater} agents with opposing stances: one affirming and the other refuting the claim's veracity.
+These Debaters iteratively present arguments, contest each other's positions, and defend their own viewpoints by leveraging collected evidence over multiple rounds.
+In each round, a third \textit{Moderator} agent evaluates the presented arguments and decides whether further debate is necessary.
+If the debate concludes, the Moderator is tasked with assessing the evidential strength of both sides across all rounds and synthesising an accurate, well-justified verdict.

-\hhr{The performance of DebateCV then hinges on the ability of the Moderator to evaluate arguments during multi-agent debates and determine which side has stronger, evidence-grounded arguments.
-Post-training, shown to improve the performance of LLMs across various tasks \cite{post-train_survey}, offers a promising approach to enhance this capability.
-Applying post-training to debate-driven claim verification requires annotated datasets containing debate recordings, i.e., the (multi-round) argument logs that lead to the final verdicts for each claim.
-Unfortunately, such real-world data is not publicly available and collecting it via human annotation is time-consuming and costly.}